Sa'adullah Khan Chinioti: Prime Minister

-In the year 1645, the incumbent Prime Minister Islam Khan was made to vacate his position and take up governorship in the Deccan region by Shah Jahan.
+In the year 1645, the incumbent prime minister Islam Khan was made to vacate his position and take up governorship in the Deccan region by Shah Jahan.
 By this time, Sa'adullah Khan had become widely respected for his intelligence and talent, which had enabled his ascent in the Mughal administration despite a lack of political or family connections.
 He was appointed as the new Prime Minister.

 A year after his appointment, Sa'adullah Khan handled administrative issues regarding Shah Jahan's Balkh and Badakhshan campaigns.
 Sa'adullah Khan was sent to Balkh to manage the country and make the revenue settlements.
 Prince Murad Baksh was relieved of his command while Vizier Sa'adullah only took 22 days to settle the administrative affairs and returned to Kabul.
-He was subsequently rewarded with a Khilat and an increase of 1000 in his mansab for managing the situation efficiently and saving the Mughals from a disaster in Balkh region.
+He was subsequently rewarded with a khilat and an increase of 1000 in his mansab for managing the situation efficiently and saving the Mughals from a disaster in Balkh region.
+From 1649 to 1653 Sa'adullah Khan was involved in the year-long sieges of Kandahar along with prince Aurangzeb.
+In 1654, he laid siege to the Chittor Fort in Mewar upon the royal orders, in response to provocations from Raj Singh I.

-In 1654, he was ordered by Shah Jahan to lay siege to the Chittor Fort in Mewar, in response to provocations from Raj Singh I. He was considered among the four most powerful mughal nobles during Shah Jahan's rule.
-He possessed 7,000 Zat and 7,000 sowar under his command, the highest of any non-royal.
+Sa'adullah Khan was considered among the four most powerful mughal nobles during Shah Jahan's rule.
+He held the rank of 7,000 zat and 7,000 sowar under his command, the highest of any non-royal.